 Students enrolled in the Psy.D. programs in Clinical Psychology may earn, as an intermediate degree, a Master of Science in Clinical Psychology.
 The curriculum for this degree consists of all courses in the first two years of the model doctoral curricula.
 Courses transferred into Nova Southeastern University’s program do not count toward this degree.
 Any doctoral course with a comparable number of credit hours may be substituted for a transferred course.
 Graduates with the degree will not have met the educational requirements for certification or licensure in Florida and should not expect to provide psychological services as an independent practitioner.
 Rather, this degree should demonstrate master’s-level achievement and enhance employment opportunities.

-Students are required to complete their program and be awarded a doctoral degree within eight years from the time of first enrollment.
-Students who do not complete all requirements within the eight-year time limit (excluding approved leaves of absence), must enroll in the center and complete 18 credits (at least six credits each fall and winter semester unless a defense is scheduled), as specified in the doctoral students' Policies and Procedures Handbook and approved by the Office of Academic Affairs.
+Students are required to complete their program and be awarded a doctoral degree within seven years from the time of first enrollment.
+Students who do not complete all requirements within the seven-year time limit (excluding approved leaves of absence), must enroll in the center and complete 18 credits (at least six credits each fall and winter semester unless a defense is scheduled), as specified in the doctoral students' Policies and Procedures Handbook and approved by the Office of Academic Affairs.
 Failure to remain in continuous registration will be deemed as the student's withdrawal from the program.
-Students whose dissertation advisor becomes unavailable after the eight-year limit will have to start their dissertation over with a new chair.
+Students whose dissertation advisor becomes unavailable after the seven-year limit will have to start their dissertation over with a new chair.

 Evaluation of Doctoral Students

 Each student is evaluated on an ongoing basis while enrolled in the program.
-Included are evaluations during each course, the Clinical Competency Examination, dissertation defense, and while on internship.
+Included are evaluations during each course, the Clinical Competency Examination, directed study completion, and while on internship.
 In addition, each student receives annually a written evaluation of progress in the program.
 The purposes of such evaluations are to provide students with relevant and timely feedback, to formulate plans for improvement or remediation if needed, and to serve as a screening procedure for maintaining high-quality standards in the profession of psychology.
 Candidates for the degree must possess, with or without reasonable accommodation, multiple abilities and skills, including intellectual, conceptual, integrative and quantitative abilities.
 Areas of evaluation include academic achievement, responsible behavior, ethical behavior, interpersonal behavior, emotional self awareness and emotional maturity.